 We assess the key risks affecting the Authority's financial statements and discuss these with officers.

-We assess if there are any weaknesses in respect of central processes that would impact on our audit.
+We assess if there are any weaknesses in respect of central processes including the Authority's IT systems, that would impact on our audit.
+Our planning work takes place in February 2015.
+This involves the following aspects: